 - Minimum system requirements

 - Supported operating systems and browsers

-- Smart cards are not supported in AKC

-- Managing favorites is not supported in AKC

 - Keyboard macros created in AKC cannot be used in VKC.

-See the Virtual KVM Client (VKC) (on page 3)section for information on using these features.
+See Virtual KVM Client (VKC) (on page 4) for information on using these features.
 If there is a difference between how AKC functions as compared to VKC, it is noted in the topic.

-Also see Direct Port Access Overview and Enable AKC Download Server Certificate Validation Overview in the Dominion KX II User Guide for configuration information on using AKC.
+Also see Direct Port Access Overview and Enable AKC Download Server Certificate Validation Overview in the Dominion KX II Help for configuration information on using AKC.